Article

 Legal changes and degraded data hinder benefits reconciliation

-By Jonathan Berry III, James Ouellette, James Moore
+By Jim Ouellette, James Moore

 The financial strain of the pandemic and its aftermath is prompting states to broaden and hasten unclaimed property examinations and enforcement, tightening exemptions and shortening dormancy periods to mitigate budget shortfalls.
 While this increased focus on regulatory compliance is not new to insurers, rapid advances in machine intelligence to detect non-compliance are intensifying the need for sophisticated, data-driven methodologies to fulfill unclaimed property obligations.
 This growing need for precise and prompt data, however, is paradoxically met with more restricted and complicated access to the essential data sources that power these methodologies.